Swiiz/asset_tree/README.md

 }
 ```

-- Define your asset tree (This generates a AssetsFolder, TexturesFolder and BlueprintsFolder types with their respective fields)
+- Define your asset tree (This generates a AssetsFolder, TexturesFolder and BlueprintsFolder types with their respective fields)</br>
 ℹ The `builtin::Folder` type will automatically collect all assets in the subfolder matching the generic asset.
 ```rust
 asset_tree! {
     assets {